 Let’s move on to the second thing.

 The goal is always TUT 40-70 for lean muscle gains.
-Lean muscles gains also means achieving muscle hypertrophy.
+Lean muscles gains also mean achieving muscle hypertrophy.
 You need to use muscle hypertrophy methods in order for them to grow.
 That happens at 40–70 TUT.
-People think heavy weights and less reps is the only way to do it.
+People think heavy weights and fewer reps is the only way to do it.
 Reps do not matter.
 You have to manipulate the reps.
 Sometimes you do really light weights and more reps and you still get there.
-Sometimes you do heavy weights and less reps, but you can still get there.
-Doing less reps means that you only do 6, but you do them very slowly.
+Sometimes you do heavy weights and fewer reps, but you can still get there.
+Doing fewer reps means that you only do 6, but you do them very slowly.

 We know this works because Michael has done it, and thousand of clients have done it with him.
 If you follow this you will get very close to these lean muscle gains in 8 weeks.
 Some people with get more gains than others because some people are harder gainers than others.
 Another factor is if you have been working out for a long time and the number can vary for your potential gains.
 If you just started working out and you are a hard gainer, you can hit this goal.
 You will be happy and getting these results as long as you also eat clean, whole foods, that are as close to nature as possible.

-This is just one of the many benefits of HIIT MAX™ Elite, and with membership you also get nutrition guidance, a forum to communicate with our trainers and other members, as well as a ever growing list of great music for you to enjoy during your workouts.
+This is just one of the many benefits of HIIT MAX™ Elite, and with membership, you also get nutrition guidance, a forum to communicate with our trainers and other members, as well as an ever growing list of great music for you to enjoy during your workouts.

-This is the recipe for success.
 Be patient.
 Stay the course.
-And, lets get fit together!
+And, let’s get fit together!